Wall-crossing of universal Brill-Noether classes: Compactified Jacobians and Universal Brill--Noether Classes

 The next proposition is about hyperplanes of the form \eqref{walls2} with $S \neq [n]$.
-As we shall discuss in Section~\ref{sec:goodwalls}, a stability hyperplane of this type witnesses a change of stability on loci of vine curves that are \emph{disjoint}.
+As we shall discuss in Section~\ref{sec:goodwalls}, a stability hyperplane of this type corresponds to a change of stability on loci of vine curves that are \emph{disjoint}.